robertmartin8/ReasonableDeviations/_posts/2018-06-01-evolving-automata-2.md

     return hex_id, dict(zip(rule_keys(n_rules), rule_values))
 ```

-A brief interjection: because it seemed that I would have to test multiple parameters, I refactored the GA script into a function:
+Because it seemed that I would have to test multiple parameters, I also refactored the GA script into a function:

 ```python
 evolve_automata(59, n_crossover_points=1, n_mutations=6,